ericstephens/aws-permissions/README.md

 # Commvault AWS Permissions

 ## Overview
-This repo contains individual JSON files for Amazon Web Services (AWS) IAM user permissions that are required for specific cloud operations with Commvault.
+JSON files for Amazon Web Services (AWS) IAM user permissions are present in this repository for performing certain cloud operations with Commvault.

 The following backup solutions are supported by commvault platform and the required permissions are covered in this package: